So, you’re considering an EMBA?

 |Yale SOM Executive MBA||76||37||14|

-As you explore the options and decide which programs you’ll apply to, keep in mind several “qualifying” factors that EMBA admissions committees want to see in you, the applicant.
-These factors will put you in the running for consideration; they’ll make you a fitting candidate.
+As you explore the options and decide which programs you’ll apply to, keep in mind several “qualifying” factors that EMBA admissions committees want to see in you as an applicant.
+These factors will put you in the running for consideration and make you a fitting candidate.
 I’ll elaborate on these qualities via five important questions.

 - Are your goals credible, and do they contain the right blend of feasibility and ambition?